PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Chart for time working in my freelance job](/images/stats/2019/yir/toggl-freelance.png "Chart for time working in my freelance job")](/images/stats/2019/yir/toggl-freelance.png "")

-June was an outlier as I did the migration of the application to a different infrastructure in one weekend.
-It was an exception, because I don't work on weekends most of the time.
+June is an outlier as I did the migration of the application to a different infrastructure in one weekend.
+It was an exception as I don't work during weekends most of the time.
 As it was my idea to do this migration, it was personal to me.
 This migration project was the topic of my two presentations this year, as I knew it would be an interesting topic to talk about.